-(1) The Bachelor's examination consists of a board examination in front of an examination senate whose members work in the field; the examination is accessible to the public.
+(1) The Bachelor's examination consists of a board examination in front of an examination senate whose members work in the field; the examination is in principle open to the public.
+In the event of embargoed Bachelor's theses, the chair of the examination senate must ensure that the Bachelor's examination is not open to the public in order to protect the student's interests.

 (2) The examination senates that carry out the Bachelor's examination are put together by the head of degree programme.
-Including the chairperson, an examination senate shall consist of at least three persons.22 If the senate is made up of an even number of members, the chair of the examination senate shall have the casting vote.
+Including the chairperson, an examination senate shall consist of at least three persons.
+If the senate is made up of an even number of members, the chair of the examination senate shall have the casting vote.